101-Ways/serverless-workshop/README.md

 Or better yet, use framework like `middy` where you will also get schema validation, error handling, and more: https://github.com/middyjs/middy

+`$ npm install middy`

+> Note: we are installing `middy` as normal dependency so it's deployed with our code.

 ```js
 const middy = require("middy");